sjpierce/SAWpaper/README.md

 ## Associated Research Paper

-Winke, P., Zhang, X., & Pierce, S. J. (2019). *Self-assessment works!
+Winke, P., Zhang, X., & Pierce, S. J. (2021). *A closer look at a marginalized test method: Self-assessment as a measure of speaking proficiency* \[Manuscript submitted for publication\].
+Department of Linguistics, Languages, & Cultures, Michigan State University.
-Continuation-ratio models for testing course and OPIc score effects on oral proficiency self-assessments*.
-Michigan State University, East Lansing, MI.
-Manuscript in preparation.

 ## Funding Sources